cllckn/information-and-communication-technologies/module7/README.md

-## Converting a Simple RESTful API into a Web Application with jQuery
+## Converting a Simple RESTful API into a Web Application

 This section explains how to convert the existing **REST API** into a **web application** by developing web pages that